xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_1.md

 </component>
 ```

 **Note: If you cannot enter special characters for the admin password due to noVNC not detecting the shift key, do not fret.
-The produc**
-ed answer file can be edited in a text editor, as it's just XML.
-Just make sure to set `<PlainText>` to true when you do.
-All that option does is base64 encode your password, and we will be encrypting our answer file at rest anyways.
+The produced answer file can be edited in a text editor, as it's just XML.
+Just make sure to set** `<PlainText>` **to true when you do.
+All that option does is base64 encode your password, and we will be encrypting our answer file at rest anyways.**

 With that drab bit finished, save the final product by clicking File -> Save Answer File.